 Seeing your favorite artist in concert

 You might be prepared to see the musician you grew up loving looking a little more gray and wrinkled, but the real surprise will be how much of the audience is made up of gray and wrinkled folks, too.

 Saying things like, "Well, it didn't use to be this way…"

-Complaining that the world isn’t exactly like you remember and that’s egregious because everything was just fine the way it was before they went and messed everything up is a very long and convoluted way of saying, “Just want to make sure everyone here knows that I’m older and wiser.”
+Complaining that the world isn't exactly like you remember and noting that everything was just fine the way it was before younger folks went and messed everything up is basically like saying, "Just want to make sure everyone here knows that I'm older and wiser."